Tianming-Liu/CASA0016_ScreenTimer/README.md

 ## Future

-_1. Enhancing Processing Efficiency and Accuracy_
+- _Enhancing Processing Efficiency and Accuracy_
 Adopt models suitable for low-power devices, like TinyML, to improve the speed and accuracy of data processing on small devices like the Raspberry Pi.

-_2. System Optimization and Integration_
+- _System Optimization and Integration_
 Simplify system configuration by using more powerful computing devices, and enhance device integration and ease of deployment through 3D Enclosure design.
-_3. Data Transmission and Expansion of Application Scenarios_ Optimize data transmission processes to expand application scenarios, making the device an efficient urban sensing tool for researchers and general users.
+- _Data Transmission and Expansion of Application Scenarios_
+Optimize data transmission processes to expand application scenarios, making the device an efficient urban sensing tool for researchers and general users.
 ## Acknowledgements